What is Voluntary Retirement?

-Voluntary retirement is a characterization of the injured worker’s status at the time of their application for benefits.
-This definition is used by the Department and Self Insured to deny time loss and pension benefits to workers who in their opinion are not sufficiently attached to the workforce.
+Voluntary retirement is a characterization of the injured worker’s status on the date of their application for benefits.
+(Initial filing of an L&I claim or reopening of an L&I claim).
+Voluntary retirement is an artificial status.
+It is used by the Department of Labor and Industries and Self Insured employers to deny time loss and pension benefits to workers who in their opinion are not sufficiently attached to the workforce.

-- When is a worker determined not to be voluntarily retired?
+- How to show you are not voluntarily retired.
 A worker is not voluntarily retired when the industrial injury or occupational disease is a proximate cause for the retirement.
+You must protest or appeal an L&I voluntary retirement order.
+Otherwise you will be deemed to have voluntarily retired, even if it is not true.

-- DLI policy 5.91 applies to time loss and presumably pension requests.
-When a workers attachment to the work force is questioned, the adjudicator determines that the worker voluntarily retires from the workforce when the worker meets all 4 of the following criteria:
+- What is voluntary retirement?
+Voluntary retirement is L&I’s questioning an injured persons status by saying they are not a worker.
+L&I policy 5.91 applies to time loss and presumably pension requests.
+When a workers attachment to the work force is questioned, the L&I adjudicator determines that the worker has voluntarily retired from the workforce when the worker meets all 4 of the following criteria:

 - The worker is not receiving income, salary or wages from employment; and